Cprime50/Fire-Go/README.md

-# Secure Go Apps with Firebase: Authentication and Authorization
+# Fire-Go: Secure Go apps with firebase Authentication and Authorization

 ## Overview